What If AI Destroys Our Confidence in Knowing the Truth about Anything?

 In the western, post-modern world, it’s ok for me to believe in chakras, or karma, or queer theory or a particular gender identity (even if my gender identity is unique to me), or aliens and whatever ethical construct goes with those things.
 It doesn’t need to be internally cohesive.
 It doesn’t really matter what a person believes, as long as she doesn’t claim it to be universal or exclusive.
 Claims of universality and exclusivity though, are not tolerated.

-I believe that people who are making the claim that religious people (especially) should not make excusive truth claims are doing so in response to the fanatical, self-righteous, judgmental and militant tendency of some people who make exclusive truth claims.
-Much tension in the world, cruelties perpetrated against other people and even wars are the result of exclusive religious truth claims.
+I believe that people who are making the claim that religious people (especially) should not make excusive truth claims are doing so in response to people whoa re fanatical, self-righteous, judgmental, and even militant about their truth claims.
+Much tension in the world, cruelties perpetrated against other people, and even wars are the result of such exclusive religious truth claims.
 We can’t deny it.

 So what do we do?
 Following are some thoughts on the subject of truth claims, with some additional comments on the subject of tolerance and respect.